Athletes Are Prone to Injury

 Mouth guards provide a cushion for the teeth to absorb impact and protect them from gnashing together violently when an accident occurs.
-For more on how to handle dental emergencies, see our blog: Dental Emergencies 101
+For more on how to handle dental emergencies, see our page: Dental Emergencies

 What Kind of Mouth Guard Does My Child Need?